-There are some children out there that just cannot stand not holding the Elf on the Shelf.
+There are some children out there who just cannot stand not holding the Elf on the Shelf.
 If your child would like to hug their Elf on the Shelf Alternative, Olaf might just be the fun spin on this tradition that you need!

 7. Mensch on the Bench

 Introducing Mensch!
 He is designed to add some Funukkah to Hanukkah!
 Just the slogan alone is enough to bring a smile to your face!
 If you celebrate Hanukkah or just want to add something new to your holiday tradition, this fun book and accompanying doll could just be your ticket.

 Your children will learn more about Judah Maccabee and the story surrounding Hanukkah.